kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

 WHERE e.IsActive = 1
     AND (e.FirstName IS NULL OR e.FirstName = ''
          OR e.LastName IS NULL OR e.LastName = ''
-         OR e.Email IS NULL OR e.Email = ''
+         OR e.WorkEmail IS NULL OR e.WorkEmail = ''
          OR e.BaseSalary IS NULL OR e.BaseSalary = 0
          OR e.HireDate IS NULL
          OR e.DepartmentID IS NULL